matt-goldman/matt-goldman.github.io/_posts/2023-01-14-maui-app-deploy-3.md

 Check out [this video by Gerald Versluis](https://youtu.be/WicmnH72kf0) for information on client-side logging in .NET MAUI apps.
 There are several options for capturing this telemetry, including App Center and Application Insights from Microsoft, as well as many third-party options.

 ## Monetization
 So far in this chapter we have discussed publishing a free app.
 In the case of MauiStockTake, it would be for internal use at Mildred’s Surf Shack, so wouldn’t necessarily be published via the stores, and doesn’t need to generate revenue.
 But most apps do.
-My employer, SSW, [has a rule](https://ssw.com.au/rules/how-to-monetize-apps) about this that covers it in more detail.
+At SSW we [have a rule](https://ssw.com.au/rules/how-to-monetize-apps) about this that covers it in more detail.

 There are many ways that apps can be monetized, and the easiest way to do this for many of these is through the stores.
 Apple, Google and Microsoft allow you to charge users to buy your app with a one-time fee, pay an ongoing subscription, or make multiple individual transactions within the app.
 Depending on the nature of your app, transacting via the stores can save you time and money, and you should spend some time familiarizing yourself with how each of the stores’ monetization models work.